Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

 ---
 # Nextome map integration
 If you want, there’s an optional module that can show a live map of the indoor location of the user.
-You havo two options to integrate the UI component:
+You have two options to integrate the UI component:

-1. Integrate the `NextomeMapUtils` (Recommended method), which is a wrapper that allows you to integrate easly the SDK with the Map module
+1. Integrate the `PhoenixMapUtils` (Recommended method), which is a wrapper that allows you to integrate easily the SDK with the Map module
-2. Integrate directly the `NextomeFlutterMap`.
-This method requires more bolerplate code but allows more customization
+2. Integrate directly the `NextomeMap`.
+This method requires more boilerplate code but allows more customization

 <p style="text-align: center;"><img src="/assets/mapIos.jpeg" width="50%"></p>

-## Integrate NextomeMapUtils
+## Integrate PhoenixMapHandler
-In this sections we will go through the integration of the NextomeMapUtils.
-If you're interested in th NextomeFlutterMap approach you can refer to this documentation. <INSERISCI LINK A FLUTER MAP>
+In this sections we will go through the integration of the PhoenixMapUtils.
+If you're interested in th NextomeMap approach you can refer to this documentation. <INSERISCI LINK A FLUTER MAP>

 ### Install the dependency